Irregular Heart Beat: Causes, Diagnosis, & Prevention

 An arrhythmia is an irregular heartbeat.
 It means that your heart is out of its usual rhythm.
 Your heart may seem to skip a beat, add a beat, or "pound."
-You may feel it beating too fast (what doctors call tachycardia) or too slow (called bradycardia), or you may notice nothing.
+You may feel it beating too fast (Tachycardia) or too slow (Bradycardia), or you may notice nothing.

 Arrhythmias may indicate a medical emergency or they may be harmless.
 If you feel something unusual is happening with your heartbeat, seek medical help immediately so that doctors can find out why it is happening and what to do about it.